Legal Updated 7 min read

 Filing Deadlines

-Wisconsin has a three-year statute of limitations for both personal injury and wrongful death mesothelioma claims.
-While three years is longer than the two-year window in neighboring Ohio and Illinois, the complexity of tracing decades-old exposure means investigation should begin as early as possible after diagnosis.
+Wisconsin has a three-year statute of limitations for personal injury mesothelioma claims under Wis.
+Stat. § 893.54, starting from the date of diagnosis.
+The complexity of tracing decades-old exposure means investigation should begin as early as possible after diagnosis.

 How long does a mesothelioma case take in Wisconsin?